 That’s it.
 You’ll just need 4 simple ingredients to make the best applesauce you’ve ever tasted!

-How To Make Homemade Applesauce
+How To Make Cinnamon Applesauce

 You won’t believe how easy it is to make your own homemade applesauce in the slow cooker!